Faaizz/tuk_project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 ## Project description:
-The goal of the project is the design, implementation, and control of a factory simulation in [Factory I/O](https://factoryio.com/).
-The simulation should be capable of being used for teaching and research.
+The goal of the project is the design, implementation, and control of a virtual factory which should be capable of being used for teaching and research.
 Based on the factory simulation, different algorithms such as fault-tolerant control, reconfiguration and cyber-security approaches can be tested.
 To allow a wide range of applications, different communication frameworks are to be implemented